SystemsApproach/tcpcc/foreword.rst

 the network).

-This book is a needed and most welcome addition to the fabulous set of open-source, “systems approach” books that Larry, Bruce and others have been developing.
+This book is a needed and most welcome addition to the fabulous set of open source, “systems approach” books that Larry, Bruce and others have been developing.
 I hope you read it cover-to-cover, consult it again later as you need it in the future, and enjoy it as much as I have.